hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 <br><br><br>
 Open up the main.tf file in Visual Studio Code and you'll see the provider block.

 You can manually configure which version(s) of a provider you would like to use.
 If you leave this option out, Terraform will default to the latest available version of the provider.
-Here we have pinned the provider version to 1.27.0.
-We recommend pinning your provider versions, especially in production.

 ```hcl
 provider "azurerm" {
   version = "=1.27.0"
 }
 ```

+???
+**Here we have pinned the provider version to 1.27.0.
+We recommend pinning your provider versions, especially in production.**

 ---
 name: resources-building-blocks